John Carlson (ice hockey): Final years with the team (2019–2026)

 Following the Capital's early elimination from the 2020 playoffs, head coach Todd Reirden was fired and replaced with Peter Laviolette.
-The team also made numerous high profile off-season acquisitions, including signing veteran defensemen Zdeno Chára.
+The team also made numerous high-profile off-season acquisitions, including signing veteran defensemen Zdeno Chára.
 Due to COVID-19 cross-border travel restrictions, the pandemic-shortened 2020–21 season resulted in a realignment of the four conferences.
 The Capitals were placed in the East Division and only competed against the Boston Bruins, Buffalo Sabres, New Jersey Devils, New York Islanders, New York Rangers, Philadelphia Flyers, and Pittsburgh Penguins.
 On March 11, Carlson recorded his sixth goal of the season in a 5–3 win over the Flyers.
-He subsequently became the third fastest active NHL defenseman to reach their 500th point milestone.
+He subsequently became the third-fastest active NHL defenseman to reach his 500th point milestone.
 He continued to reach new milestones and climb the franchise's all-time list throughout April.
-On April 11, Carlson tallied his 113th and 114th career NHL goals to move into sole possession of third all-time in franchise history.
+On April 1, Carlson tallied his 113th and 114th career NHL goals to move into sole possession of third all-time in franchise history.
 Three days later, Carlson recorded his 400th career assist in his 800th NHL game.
-While he already held the franchise record for assists by a defenseman, he became the second one in franchise history to skate in 800 games.
+While he already held the franchise record for assists by a defenseman, he became the second player in franchise history to skate in 800 games.
 On April 17, Carlson became the fifth defenseman in franchise history to record four assists in a single game and the first to do so in the 21st century.
-A cracked kneecap forced Carlson to miss four of the final seven games of the season and severely impacted his play during the 2021 playoffs.
+A cracked kneecap forced Carlson to miss four of the final seven games of the season and severely impacted his play during the 2021 Stanley Cup playoffs.

 Carlson playing with the Capitals in October 2021.